 Edgecam Users Hear From Tooling and Holding Specialists

 The NAMRC Machining Team works with members on engineering projects to improve their manufacturing techniques by bringing together the machine tool, cutting tool and software.
 The team chose to work with Edgecam specifically for its mill/turn and horizontal boring capabilities.
-Member companies can capitalize on productivity improvements through the manufacturing team and the use of Edgecam to optimize manufacturing processes and cycle times.
+Member companies can capitalise on productivity improvements through the manufacturing team and the use of Edgecam to optimise manufacturing processes and cycle times.

 NAMRC’s Deputy Marketing Manager Jay Shaw explained that the Advanced Manufacturing Park has been funded for the next five years to bring high value manufacturing back to the UK.
 He said this would bridge the gap between university research and technology use within industry.